ShawnWang86b/chat-app-frontend/README.md

 2. show users state (green point online, red point off line)
 3. chat message need to show send time
 4. video, may use WebRTC
-5. find a new library to replace `react-scrollable-feed` and `Lotties-react`
+5. notifications, this should be finished in V1 but failed
-6. add a read and unread mark for every message, actually not necessary just for learning purpose.
+6. find a new library to replace `react-scrollable-feed` and `Lotties-react`.\
-7. users may have a button to check all media file, for example, others send image and file.
+7. add a read and unread mark for every message, actually not necessary just for learning purpose.
-8. notifications, this should be finished in V1 but failed
+8. users may have a button to check all media file, for example, others send image and file.
 9. add dark and light theme